Itsdenty/movie-mania/README.md

-# turing-fullstack-challenge
+# movie-mania

-Turing challenge app is an e-commerce app built with react frontend and node and express backend
+movie-mania app challenge app is a sample movie-app built with react frontend and node and express backend

-The endpoints are hosted on heroku [ here ](https://turing-challenge-api.herokuapp.com/api/v1/).
+The endpoints are hosted on heroku [ here ](https://movie-mania-20.herokuapp.com/api/v1/).

 ## Made With
   ### UI